 How To Calculate Late Commercial Payment Interest

 If you have ever experienced late commercial payment you will know how frustrating it can be.
-Late payments have quickly became a huge problem for UK businesses with almost a third of SME having experiencing late payments costing at least £10,000 within 12 months in 2019.
+Late payments have quickly became a huge problem for UK businesses with almost a third of SME having experiencing late payments costing at least £10,000 within 12 months.
 With the current climate things are expected to have gotten even worse.

 Late commercial payments are a real risk to businesses in the UK with 50,000 small businesses going bust due to late payment each year.
 But there is support available.
 Legislation is in place to help businesses claim interest, compensation and reasonable costs for recovering commercial debt.